pawelminkina/orm-big-data-app/README.md

 1. You have to configure elasticsearch mentioned before
 2. Pass you connection string to SQL Server database in section ConnectionStrings:DefaultConnection
-3. Run update-database command in package manager console
+3. Run update-database command in package manager console in order to create database